lizmat/articles/5to6-typing.md

 The `:D` combined with the `Int` indicates that you want a `D`efined value of the `Int` type.
-Because of emoji's often using `:D` for big smiles, this decoration on the type is calledd a "type smiley".
+Because of emoji's often using `:D` for big smiles, this decoration on the type is called a "type smiley".
 So what happens if you pass an undefined value to such a subroutine?

     # Perl 6